 This herb has been used medicinally for thousands of years: ancient Egyptians used it as a painkiller, the Greeks covered their eyes with dill to improve their sleep, and Roman soldiers believed dill helped to heal wounds.
 Dill is also a "carminative," meaning it helps to relieve indigestion and intestinal tract spasms.

-Use it!
-Brighten the flavor of lighter dishes like fish, chicken, salad, vegetables and yogurt-based dips or sauces, like this Greek Tzatziki Dressing.
+Use it: Brighten the flavor of lighter dishes like fish, chicken, salad, vegetables and yogurt-based dips or sauces.

 "Oregano is a powerful natural antibiotic and anti-inflammatory," says certified nutritionist Nancy Guberti, who specializes in functional medicine and healthy weight management.
 "It's a great source of antioxidants that prevent cellular damage.
 In fact, it has more antioxidant activity than most fruits and vegetables," she adds.